ccjmne/orca-deploy/app/README.md

 > [!TIP]
 > You will need to have configured a CLI profile named `ncls` that has **write** access to [ECR](https://aws.amazon.com/ecr/) on the `424880512736` account.
+> This profile should provide the *region* as well as the credentials to access the account.

 ### Usage